 This tells you a great deal about personnel, right?
 Now, those tests which require opinion to evaluate, are tests that you want nothing to do with.
 Like the Rorschach, the Minnesota multi-phasic.
 You might as well just go out in the pasture with a shovel, you'd get the same answers, if you pardon my crudity.
-But the psychologist has gone over into the significances of his own evaluations because he is so significant and his right, left side graph would go down if he were processed, and then they would come back up.
+But the psychologist has gone over into the significances of his own evaluations because he is so significant and his right, left side graph would go down if he were processed, and then the left side, right side would go down if he were processed, and then they would come back up.
 You see that that throws your significance test, do you get it?